Tests and Results

 The easiest way to access your test results is through the NHS app, the Airmid App or the SystmOnline app or website.

-Please submit an eConsult (choose the administration option) or call between 11am to 1pm or 4pm to 6pm to enquire about your test results as our reception staff will have more time to deal with your request between these times.
+Please submit an eConsult (choose the administration option) or call between 4pm to 6pm to enquire about your test results as our reception staff will have more time to deal with your request between these times.

 Note that the practice has a strict policy regarding confidentiality and data protection and we will only release test results to the person to whom they relate unless that person has given prior permission for the release of this data or they are not capable of understanding the results.